Why should you have homemade elderberry tincture around? Let us count the ways. Ah, elderberries.

 - Do not eat raw elderberries if you are wary.
 They must be cooked or extracted or tummy aches may ensue.
 So I have heard.
 Some disagree with this but it is your call.

 Personally, I find the notion of preparing one’s own health tonics (though UNSTANDARDIZED) a frugal and possibly more beneficial long-term than relying on medicine that is pushed by companies whose sole purpose is to make a profit, regardless of harm to humans.
 When suitable of course.
 When looking for studies, remember it is in the drug companies best interest to discredit herbal remedies as they are certainly bad for business.
 Care should be taken in administering natural remedies as if they are working, that means you can hurt oneself with careless use.

 What did I craft?
 Elderberry tincture at a fraction of the cost of Sambucol.
 When used fastidiously during flu season, I have reaped many benefits.

 - a fine mesh strainer

-- Clear alcohol such as vodka
+- clear alcohol such as vodka or grain alcohol

 Children may benefit from this tincture at a reduced dose (7-10) drops or be given an elderberry syrup or extraction in glycerin.
 This is what most herbal sources I have read seem to say.
 I do not have children yet, however, so this remains to be untested.
 Personally, I would not recommend administering this to children under 2.
 In regards to administering the alcohol tincture to children….your call.
 It really is minute.
 The main reason for consideration here is that alcohol is a much better solvent than glycerin or sugar water so it is more likely going to have all the components in the berry and at a stronger concentration to nurture the immune system.
 Only you know your children best!!!